Causal Multi-Task Demand Learning: Introduction

 \section{Introduction}

-Large retail firms routinely make pricing decisions across a vast collection of selling contexts.
-These contexts can take many forms: they could correspond to a single product sold by a brand across dispersed stores and channels within an omnichannel network, or to distinct products within a single catalog of an e-commerce retailer.
-In all such cases, each decision environment is characterized by heterogeneous demand determinants, including customer demographics, competitive conditions, local preferences, seasonality, and product-specific attributes.
-As a result, price sensitivities---and hence optimal prices---vary substantially across decision contexts.
-Effective pricing policies therefore require reliable estimates of context-specific price-response functions.
+Large retail firms routinely set prices across a wide range of selling contexts.
+These contexts may correspond to a single product offered across geographically dispersed stores and channels within an omnichannel network (context is the geography and store-level features) or to distinct products within an e-commerce catalog (context is the product features).
+In all cases, each decision environment is shaped by heterogeneous demand drivers, including customer demographics, competitive conditions, local preferences, and product-specific attributes.
+Consequently, effective pricing requires accurate estimation of context-specific price-response functions.

-Estimating such heterogeneous demand responses poses a fundamental statistical challenge.
-At the level of an individual store or product, historical price variation is typically limited: operational frictions, coordinated pricing policies, and managerial practices often result in only a small number of distinct prices receiving non-negligible exposure over long periods of time.
-In contrast, the cross-sectional dimension is large, with many stores or products observed and rich covariates available.
-This data structure naturally suggests a multi-task learning or partial pooling approach \citep{caruana1997multitask, baxter2000model, gelman2013bayesian}, in which a shared model maps observable characteristics to task-specific demand parameters, borrowing strength across tasks to overcome limited within-task variation.
+Estimating such heterogeneous demand responses presents a fundamental statistical challenge.
+Within any given store or product, price variation is typically sparse: operational frictions often limit exposure to only a small set of prices over extended periods.
+In contrast, the cross-sectional dimension is large, with many stores or products and rich covariate information.
+This imbalance naturally motivates multi-task learning or partial pooling approaches \citep{caruana1997multitask, baxter2000model, gelman2013bayesian}, in which a shared model maps observable characteristics to task-specific demand parameters, borrowing strength across tasks to compensate for limited within-task variation.